apurba-biswas/apurba-biswas.github.io/_pages/about.md

 Have a look at my :
 - CV
 - Portfolio: graduate research and research internship
-- Coursework : Theoretical and Computation Physics
+- Coursework : Theoretical and Computational Physics

 Feel free to reach me by Github/e-mail by apu.biswas_at_mail.utoronto.ca